 One of Brightspot’s strongest GraphQL features is the self-describing type system, where GraphQL APIs are organized in terms of types and fields, not endpoints, making it possible to access the full capabilities of your data from a single endpoint.
 You can also evolve quickly, adding new fields and types to a GraphQL API without impacting existing queries.
 Aging fields can be deprecated and hidden, and you can use a single, evolving version to give access to new features and encourage clean, maintainable code.
 With GraphQL, the user interface is automatically generated based on Java class.

 At Brightspot, we believe in front-end freedom of choice—to be able to choose the architecture that best suits each individual organization’s unique needs.
-That’s why we’ve designed our Brightspot Content Business Platform to operate as a traditional, decoupled, headless or hybrid CMS solution.
+That’s why we’ve designed our Brightspot CMSm to operate as a traditional, decoupled, headless or hybrid CMS solution.

 For teams interested in learning more about the benefits of headless CMS and GraphQL APIs, watch our on-demand webinar here.